Skip to main content

 1X2

-Use 1X2 to check whether the scoreline agrees with the expected winner.
-A 2-0 or 2-1 pick should normally support the same side as the match result prediction.
+Use 1X2 to check whether the projected score agrees with the expected match result.
+A 2-0 or 2-1 prediction should normally point to the same winning side as the primary match-result selection.

 BTTS